arisslin/refactoring/src/catalog/01_initial_refactorings/01_extract_function/README.md

 ### Solution

-After attempting this exercise, you can view a detailed solution with explanations in the [solution.ts](./solution.ts) file.
-The comments in that file explain how the "Extract Function" technique was applied.
+After attempting this exercise, you can view a detailed solution with explanations in the [SOLUTION.md](./SOLUTION.md) file, and see the implementation in the [solution.ts](./solution.ts) file.